mykytashch/SecureTaskPlayground/code-with-quarkus-error/README.md

 ## Related Guides

-- SmallRye OpenAPI ([guide](https://quarkus.io/guides/openapi-swaggerui)): Document your REST APIs with OpenAPI - comes with Swagger UI
+- Hibernate ORM ([guide](https://quarkus.io/guides/hibernate-orm)): Define your persistent model with Hibernate ORM and Jakarta Persistence
-- Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern
+- RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A Jakarta REST implementation utilizing build time processing and Vert.x.
+This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
 - JDBC Driver - PostgreSQL ([guide](https://quarkus.io/guides/datasource)): Connect to the PostgreSQL database via JDBC

 ## Provided Code